-The following androids are the punks who run this outfit.
+The following android punks are independent editors who find authors with works they're passionate about and guide them through to publication with Android Press.
 This crew puts a lot of time, love, and care into curating stories and working with authors to develop and prepare the work we publish.
 Editors are listed alphabetically by last name.

 Christina Brown (she/her), Editor

 Christina is an editor, writing coach, and psychology nerd from Chicago who loves all forms of speculative fiction.
 In the literacy nonprofit world, she spent eight years selling books, donating books, and helping dozens of teen writers publish their first books.
 She blogs about the art and science of creative writing at http://plotbunny.net.

 MacKenzie is an Afrofuturist, cultural organizer, and foodie currently living on Piscataway land in Baltimore, MD.
 She has been pulling stories into strategy, action, and print for nearly a decade.
 MacKenzie has hand a hand in producing and directing zines, films, music videos, performances, and campaigns with organizations like Jobs With Justice, the Center for Story-based Strategy, the Laura Coates Show on SiriusXM, Arena Theatre in Washington, DC, Market Road Films, and the Public Theatre in NYC, amongst other media partners.
 Today, she writes and produces content for Jobs With Justice Education Fund and is the founding Creative Director of culinary fiction magazine, Village X. The projects in her portfolio reflect a range of curations, writings, and visual expressions exploring sovereignty, Black women's labor, culinary history,

 and speculative fiction.
 Read more about them at http://mackenzieriver.space